amani-joseph/amani-joseph/README.md

 - 📖 I'm  a Fullstack software developer.
-- 🌱 My stack currently is JS, Angular, Tailwind, Sass, Postgresql, Flask and Django.
+- 🌱 My stack currently is JS,React, Angular, Postgresql, Flask, Django,Tailwind, and Sass.
 - 👯 I’m looking to work/collaborate with other like minded individuals towards solving problems.
 - 🥅 2022 Goals:
 - - Graduate from Moringa School
-- - Deliver tested and client ready SAAS products.
-(Corporate / Self-Employed)
+- - Deliver tested and data driven SAAS products.
 - - Network with other Developers
 - - Contribute to an open-source project
 <!-- - 🎯 2022 Goals hit:  -->
 - ⚡ *Fun fact: Frontend or Backend ?*     ***"I'll have both Thanks😎😎😎"***